GuarantySupportInc/uds-splitter/README.md

 still mainly due to the ZIP file companion which needs special attention.
 Our focus has been on the bare minimum use-case that would be immediately helpful with priorities provided by a member from North Carolina (A/F/I/B).

+Some low-hanging fruit will be tackled early next week while automated testing progresses, but the first milestone is to get 3rd-Party Verification for a few of the above features.